 Overall, Quantum-powered teams finished strong, taking second, sixth, and ninth in the top ten.
 “I consider this a great finish for us,” said Odenbach.
 “There were many professional boats there.
 That made it a tough regatta, but we placed well considering.”

 Next up for the J/24 class is the Easter Regatta in Columbia, South Carolina followed by the North American Championship in Houston, Texas.
-For full results from the 2017 J/24 Midwinter Championship, click here.
+Full results from the 2017 J/24 Midwinter Championship.